The Real Poop

 And of course, you spent your weekends strolling through the zoo.

 The zoo staff knew your name and sometimes even kept the gates open a little late so you could catch one more glimpse of the animals before heading home.
 Then one memorable night, the director of the zoo came up to you and asked, "How would you like a job emptying the garbage cans here?"
 And so began your journey from pet owner, to zoo custodian, to zookeeper.

 A zookeeper is like being a babysitter—only every baby has a different diet and half of them could kill you.

 A zookeeper is the parent, nanny, doctor, dietician, teacher, and fitness instructor for every animal in the zoo—from spiders to spider monkeys.
 Along with your colleagues, as a zookeeper you'll make life comfortable for animals that aren't necessarily used to living behind bars in the middle of a city.
 Whether you'll be comfortable, income-wise, is a different story, as you'll only be averaging $28,000 a year (source).

-Animals don't take days off, so you have to be flexible and ready to get to the "office" at a moment's notice.
-Tickles the Panda is having cubs and she doesn't care that it is 2 am.
-Jojo the Giraffe doesn't care that it's Thursday night and you want to get home to watch Vampire Diaries.
-He is sick and you have to care of him.
+Animals don't take days off, so you'll have to be flexible, ready to get to the "office" at a moment's notice.
+Tickles the panda is having cubs and she doesn't care that it's 2:00AM.
+Jojo the giraffe doesn't care that it's Thursday night and you want to get home to watch Vampire Diaries—he's sick and you have to take care of him.

-You got into this career because you are passionate about animals the way accountants are passionate about counting money and cartographers are passionate about making maps.
-You would be hanging out with wild animals even if you weren't getting paid for it, so being part of a zoo staff is icing on the cake.
+If you're like the normal zookeeper, you got into this career because you're passionate about animals, the same way accountants are passionate about counting money or cartographers are passionate about making maps.
+You'd probably find a way to hang out with wild animals even if you weren't getting paid for it (though probably with a lot more danger involved), so being part of a zoo staff is icing on the cake.